Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Trustworthiness

 OpenAI applies safety filters and other controls, but there are important caveats.
-Search engines can index shared ChatGPT conversations; although shared content is anonymized, it may still be publicly discoverable.
-Many users also report that ChatGPT is overly agreeable, frequently giving positive feedback even when ideas are flawed or incorrect — a behavior that raises ethical concerns for use in consulting, education, or psychotherapy.
+Search engines can index shared ChatGPT conversations (though anonymized), and the model can still be overly agreeable, which raises concerns for use in consulting, education, or psychotherapy.

-Claude Opus 4.1 is Anthropic’s most advanced publicly available language model as of August 2025.
-It is available to paid Claude users, through Claude Code, and via the API, Amazon Bedrock, and Google Cloud’s Vertex AI.
-Pricing remains the same as Opus 4.
+Claude Opus 4.7 is Anthropic's most capable generally available model, released on April 16, 2026.
+It is available to paid Claude users (Pro, Max, Team, Enterprise), through Claude Code, and via the API, Amazon Bedrock, and Google Cloud's Vertex AI.
+API pricing remains at $5 per million input tokens and $25 per million output tokens (with up to 90% savings through prompt caching).

 Features